10 Common Chart Patterns that every trader should know of

 Entry, Exit, and Target Price in Ascending Triangle:

-Traders often enter a long position when the price convincingly breaks above the horizontal resistance, signalling a potential upward continuation.
+Traders often enter a long position when the price convincingly breaks above the horizontal resistance, signaling a potential upward continuation.
 A surge in volume typically confirms entry.

 The target is estimated by measuring the height of the triangle at its widest point and adding it to the breakout level.
 This projects a potential upward move.